crispab/crisp-code-examples/java/clean-code/src/notes.md

 Ok and with a test of the "propertyName" and stringProperty functions, we have a line coverage of 9% 30/315.
 Discovered lack of branch coverage.
 The getProperty with default was not tested for the case when there was no fallback necessary!

+Next up for testing is the list methods.
+There is a secret shortening of strings so we need a long value for testing.
+The list methods are a duplications of each other so the tests are quite similar too.
+Coverage now 15% 50/315.